Suffix Registrations

 Many suffix plates spell out names or initials in the letter section, with the final letter adding a personal initial or meaningful character.

-How does a plate transfer work?
+How does a suffix plate transfer work?

 1